meilisearch/documentation/guides/advanced_guides/configuration.md

 **CLI option**: `--recover-from-snapshot`

-The snapshot file path to import.
+The path of the snapshot file to import.

 This command will skip importing a snapshot and continue the process if: